 Either way, grab your Wilton® 3D Standup Lamb Cake Pan and let’s get started!

 The most important step is preparing the pan.
 Your cake will unmold easily without sticking if you prepare the pan properly.

-Sprinkle flour inside the pan and shake, then turn the pan upside down and tap lightly to remove excess flour.
+Sprinkle flour inside the pan and shake, then turn the pan upside down and tap lightly to remove any excess flour.
 If you still have any shiny spots, touch up with more shortening and flour until every nook and cranny is well-greased and floured.

 How to Bake a Lamb Cake

-If you want to use a box mix, we have a great recipe that will to turn your regular mix into a heavier batter that will work well with this aluminum cake mold.
+If you want to use a box mix, we have a great pound cake recipe that will turn your regular mix into a heavier batter that will work well with this aluminum cake mold.
 Just remember, batters that contain raisins or nuts don’t work well.

 Snap the back half of the pan in place and tie tightly together in two places with bakers’ twine.
 Just in case, consider placing aluminum foil on the bottom rack of your oven to catch any batter that may seep through while baking.

-Bake at 350 degrees F for 50-60 minutes.
+Preheat the oven and bake at 350 degrees F for 50-60 minutes.
 You can check to see if it’s done by sticking a toothpick through the vent hole.
 If it comes out clean, you’re good to go!

 How to Decorate Your Lamb Cake